-This course is comprised of a theory, lab, and clinical component where students are building on the fundamental concepts and nursing abilities developed in Practical Nursing I. Emphasis is placed on concepts such as Surgical Integrity, Pain Management, and Glucose Regulation.
-This course will continue to build on previous concepts with a special emphasis on Fluid/ Electrolyte and Acid/Base Balance, Elimination, Mobility, and Infection Control.
-The theoretical basis for Nursing Judgment, as it relates to Communication and Teamwork in the Clinical Setting, is required for successful completion of this course.
-The student must also demonstrate increasing proficiency in all knowledge, skills, and attitudes necessary to provide, safe, quality care for a diverse set of clients across the lifespan.
+This course is comprised of a theory, lab, and clinical component where students are building on the fundamental concepts and nursing abilities developed in Practical Nursing I. The theoretical basis for nursing judgment, as it relates to communication and teamwork in the clinical setting, is required for successful completion of this course.
+The student must also demonstrate increasing proficiency in all knowledge, skills, and attitudes necessary to provide, safe, quality care for diverse clients across the lifespan.